p-ssanders/samsanders.dev/content/blog/how-i-made-this.md

 I wanted to use `samsanders.dev`, but S3 doesn't have any features that support TLS.
 I did some research and found that [Amazon CloudFront](https://aws.amazon.com/cloudfront/) is the [suggested solution](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-https-requests-s3/) to this problem.

-It seems like a big solution to a small problem (i.e.: I didn't _need_ a CDN), but I never used CloudFront before, it seemed simple, cheap, and wanted to try it.
+It seems like a big solution to a small problem (i.e.: I didn't _need_ a CDN), but it also seemed simple to implement, cheap, and valid.

 So I setup a CloudFront distribution with my Let's Encrypt certificates, and created DNS entries to point to the distribution.
 Since my certificate includes the wildcard domain `*.samsanders.dev`, I created a CNAME record for `www.` and an A record for the apex domain.
 Route53 allows you to create A records for apex domains that point to CloudFront distributions (instead of IP addresses), which is a really cool feature.